cssantos0/devops-sample-app-demo/README.md

 ### Using Skaffold

 The base of Skaffold configuration is within the `skaffold.yaml` file.
-There are 2 profiles:
+There are 2 profiles but 3 possible runtimes:

-* `minikube-profile`: To run locally using Minikube
+* `default`: To run locally using Minikube
-* `staging-profile`: To run in a Kubernetes cluster (not limited to GKE)
+* `staging-profile`: To run in a Kubernetes cluster (not limited to GKE).
+In this sample, to deploy on  staging for performance tests
+* `production-profile`: To run in a Kubernetes cluster (not limited to GKE).
+In this sample, to have a sample deploy in a remote cluster

 #### on Minikube